simplesamlphp/saml2/README.md

 ### redirect_post_fn
 Type: callable
-Arguments: (string $url, array $data)
+Arguments: \(string $url, array $data\)

 Make the user send a POST request to the given URL, with the given data.

 License
 -------
 This library is licensed under the LGPL license version 2.1.
-For more details see (LICENSE)[LICENSE].
+For more details see [LICENSE](https://raw.github.com/simplesamlphp/saml2/master/LICENSE).